reddf/Hello_5th_Try/README.md

 This is your first warning--we come in peace!

 Humans, this is your second warning--we come in Peace!
 Ask the people of Mar, they will tell you how peaceful we are.

+This is your third warning!
+Attention humans!
+This is your third warning!